Oakland Bloom Envisions a More Equitable and Cooperative Food Industry

 “A lot of what we do is really about designing different pathways for business ownership for the population we serve, which is poor, working-class, migrant, and BIPOC chefs,” says Claudia.
 “A lot of them have families and full-time jobs.
 It’s something that they’re balancing with their regular lives.”

-Establishing a food business is already a difficult undertaking in the Bay Area, with many financial and bureaucratic hurdles to legitimizing a business.
-Oakland Bloom’s chefs often face additional barriers, such challenges around immigration status or lack of access to generational wealth and capital.
-“We are not a direct access organization, and yet there is a need for direct access when you are working with these populations,” Claudia shares.
+Establishing a food business is already a difficult undertaking in the Bay Area, with many financial and bureaucratic hurdles.
+Oakland Bloom’s chefs often face additional barriers, such challenges around immigration status or lack of access to intergenerational wealth and capital.
+“We are not a direct-access organization, and yet there is a need for direct access when you are working with these populations,” Claudia shares.
 “You have to work with chefs coming from a more holistic approach.”

 Oakland Bloom’s flagship offering is their year-long Open Test Kitchen (OTK) food business incubator program, where beginning entrepreneurs receive commercial food training, business development coaching, access to a commissary kitchen, and hands-on opportunities such as restaurant shifts and catering gigs.
 At a given time, Oakland Bloom works with 15 to 20 chefs at different stages of their business.